rjaros/kvision-guide/part-1-fundamentals/basic-components.md

 ## Rich text

-All components which render textual content allow to declare such content as "rich text".
+All components which render textual content allow you to declare such content as "rich text".
 If you set the `rich` property to `true`, the content will be treated as raw HTML.
 The framework takes care of making the output markup valid HTML if it's not.
 This code:

 ```kotlin
 p(